bobanetwork/boba_legacy/faq.md

 `https://blockexplorer.boba.network/tokens/0x66a2A913e447d6b4BF33EFbec43aAeF87890FBbc/token-transfers`

-You can also check the decimals of course by calling the token contracts:
+You can also check the decimals by calling the token contracts:

 ```javascript
 const decimals = await this.ERC20_Contract.attach(tokenAddress).connect(this.L2Provider).decimals()